-Your son or daughter has been invited to participate in Navigate 2016, a unique learning event for high school students to foster environmental leadership in Alberta.
-Inside Education, the charitable not-for-profit education organization hosting the event, is very excited about the opportunity for 20 schools from across Alberta to join together in beautiful Canmore for three days of sharing ideas and discussion about current and emerging natural resource topics in Alberta, and putting education into action back in local schools and communities.
+Your son or daughter has been invited to participate in the Navigate summit, a unique learning event for high school students to foster environmental leadership in Alberta.
+Inside Education, the charitable not-for-profit education organization hosting the event, is very excited about the opportunity for schools from across Alberta to join together in beautiful Canmore for three days of sharing ideas and discussion about current and emerging natural resource topics in Alberta, and putting education into action back in local schools and communities.

 We are very pleased to be welcoming your child to this event and know that you will have some questions.
 You can find details about the conference on the website or request them from your child’s teacher supervisor.
 We have addressed some further questions you may have below.

 Who is Inside Education?